LastL2/node-launcher/README.md

 # shell

-Opens a shell into your `thor-daemon` deployment:
+Opens a shell into your `thornode` deployment:
-From within that shell you have access to the `thorcli` command.
+From within that shell you have access to the `thornode` command.

 ```bash
 make shell